khorovatin/personal-website/content/home/experience.md

   date_start = "2009-06-01"
   date_end = "2010-10-15"
   description = """
-  Tested and reported on the quality of the company's proprietary high-quality, low-bandwidth video encoder.

-  Introduced pragmatic test practices to an Agile software development environment.
-  Lead tester of the company's leading edge video compression software.

-  Worked closely with developers, business analysts and other stakeholders to ensure testing met their needs.
+  Performed manual and automation-assisted testing of the organization's custom electricity market management software.

+  Reviewed and revised test plans, test cases and test progress reporting systems.

+  Responsible for performance tests of an enterprise-wide upgrade of their Oracle database systems.
   """

 [[experience]]